rmap-project/rmap-shell-installer/rmap-installer/README.txt

      Set the site domain name
      Specify the certificate file location
-     Specify some passwords to be used when creating components Specify the OAuth key/secret combination that will used to authenticate new users
+     Specify some passwords to be used when creating components Specify the OAuth key/secret combinations that will used to authenticate new users Additional requirements for each OAuth provider are listed in configuration.sh
 * If you would like to create a sudo user named "rmap", issue this command: sudo ./create_rmap_user.sh
 * Once logged in as the sudo user who will own the deployed files, issue: